Information Disclosure Based on the TCFD Recommendations

 • *3 Other indirect emissions

-• Calculation period: FY 2021 (April 2021 to March 2022), FY 2022 (April 2022 to March 2023), FY 2023 (April 2023 to March 2024)
+• Calculation period: Fiscal 2021 (April 2021 to March 2022), Fiscal 2022 (April 2022 to March 2023), Fiscal 2023 (April 2023 to March 2024) and Fiscal2024 (April 2024 to March 2025)

 • To be disclosed: domestic and international consolidated subsidiaries (Scope1 and 2), Real Estate Revitalization Business (Scope3)